grahamhoyes/django-docker-swarm-example/docs/deploymentconfig.rst

 Finally, the actual deploy runs.
 The ``DOCKER_HOST`` environment variable is set to point the docker CLI to the swarm manager.

-First, a ``mkdir`` command is directly executed over SSH to create the media folder for user-uploaded content at ``/var/www/<username>/<repository>/<media>/``.
-This can be changed by changing this line, and changing the volume mount for the django service in `deployment/docker-compose.prod.yml <https://github.com/grahamhoyes/django-docker-swarm-example/blob/master/deployment/docker-compose.prod.yml>`_.

-Next, we log in to GitHub packages with docker, this time manually instead of using an action.
+First, we log in to GitHub packages with docker, this time manually instead of using an action.
 To use a different container registry, change the registry, username, and password here as well.

 We then bring up the deployment with ``docker stack deploy``, using `deployment/docker-compose.prod.yml <https://github.com/grahamhoyes/django-docker-swarm-example/blob/master/deployment/docker-compose.prod.yml>`_ as the stack. ``--with-registry-auth`` passes the GitHub packages credentials to swarm nodes so they can pull the image. ``--prune`` removes old containers after the deploy succeeds.